1. By accepting our order or by supplying the goods ordered, the SUPPLIER is deemed to have accepted the present conditions.

 12. Legal requirements

 Each party shall comply with the laws and regulations relevant to the performance under these general purchasing conditions.
+The Supplier shall comply with the legal and official principles as well as with the buyers Code of Conduct, in particular with regard to:

 13. Non-exclusive supply